 To reiterate: while your practice can and should offer additional services during your vaccine event, such as adding on a sibling for a vaccine, choosing a primary focus like COVID vaccines only or a combination flu-COVID event can reduce confusion and make the process easier for staff and families.
 Where appropriate, a front desk staff member can be on site to schedule patients requiring other vaccines or care for a future date.

 Getting Paid for the COVID-19 Booster

-At the time of this post’s writing, bivalent COVID-19 vaccine code sets are being sent to payers -- it is unclear how well payers will pay providers for the new bivalent COVID-19 vaccine.
+At the time of this post’s writing, it is unclear how payors will pay providers for the new bivalent COVID-19 vaccines.
 The American Academy of Pediatrics, as well as the AMA and other medical professional organizations, are advocating for parity with similar previous COVID-19 payments.
 You can find out more about coding, billing, and getting paid for all COVID-19 vaccines from the AAP’s Coding Newsletter and the AAP’s COVID-19 updates page.
 PCC clients have access to the AAP’s Coding Newsletter included in their subscription.